2DGD-F0TH/2DGD_F0TH/chapters/006_Advanced_Topics/005_Procedural.md

 Static difficulty is easy to create and leaves choice to the players between varying levels of difficulty; maybe someone wants a more "relaxing experience" instead of being continuously challenged.

 The biggest shortcoming is that each level of difficulty is an estimate of its difficulty, so an "easy mode" may be way too easy, while the "normal" mode may be too hard for someone.
 It's hard to find the balance.

+Static difficulty can be planned by using [difficulty curves](#diff_curves), which can be part of either a technical or a proper game design document.

 Also there's all the work dedicated to program the parameters for each level of difficulty.